Durban Light Infantry

 The Durban Light Infantry is a Motorised Infantry regiment of the South African Army.
 It lost its status as a Mechanised infantry regiment in 2010 in line with the rationalisation of resources.
 As a reserve unit, it has a status roughly equivalent to that of a British Army Reserve or United States Army National Guard unit.

 History

+The full history of the regiment is recounted in an exhaustive but vivid and readable two-volume history by Lt.Col A.C.Martin, M.C.,V.D.,B.A.(Cape), Hon Ph.D (Natal).
+The first volume (368 pages) cover the period 1854-1934, and the second (487 pages) the period 1935-1960.
+The volumes are illustrated with over 100 photographs and maps.

 Origin

 The Regiment was formed as the D’Urban Volunteer Guard, in May 1854.

 In 1859 the unit became the Durban Rifle Guard.

 In 1873 the unit became known as the Royal Durban Rifles.

 In 1889 the unit became known as the Natal Royal Rifles (Left half Battalion).

 In 1895 it became the Durban Light Infantry.

 With the Union Defence Force

 On the constitution of the Union Defence Force in 1912, the Unit became the Durban Light Infantry, renamed the 1st Infantry, (Durban Light Infantry).
 In consequence the Unit was permitted to add to its badge "Primus in Africa", the motto retained by the unit today in recognition of its foundation.